Ayurveda, Tantra & Living Intimacy

 Spiritual Eroticism

-The path of sacred eroticism and the erotic mystic is an art of weaving spirit and matter, light and shadow, form and formlessness.
-It honors desire as a divine current and the body as a temple of awakening.
-Through breath, sound, and sensation, Tantra dissolves the separation between the sacred and the sensual, revealing the pulse of consciousness as a remembrance that every moment, every touch, every breath is an opportunity to meet the divine through presence.
+Embodied eroticism and the pathway of the erotic mystic weaves spirit and matter, light and shadow, form and formlessness.
+It honors movement as a way of tapping into the divine current of life and the body as a conduit of awakening.
+Through breath, sound, and sensation, embodied spiritual-eroticism is the dissolution of separation between the sacred and the sensual, revealing that every moment, every touch, every breath is an opportunity to meet the divine through presence.

 Intimacy